Mary Jane Queen and The Queen Family

 Her marriage to Claude Queen, a banjo and guitar player, brought together the music and song traditions of two neighboring families.
 All of their eight children became musicians, singing and learning the old songs “by ear.”
 Over the years the family sang in church, at community events, and anywhere they were invited.

-Although all the children are now grown, and some live outside the state, various combinations of the Queen Family still perform at events such as WCU’s Mountain Heritage Day, and the Mountain Dance and Folk Festival in
+Although all the children are now grown, and some live outside the state, various combinations of the Queen Family still perform at events such as WCU’s Mountain Heritage Day, and the Mountain Dance and Folk Festival in Asheville.